madi171/deeplearning-explorer/README.md

 * Deep&Wide-tf: Try Google's new model combine deep and wide model together
 * Lots of GAN: GAN, DCGAN, WGAN demo on MNIST
 * VGG16: Predicting image score with VGG16 model

+> Datasets are stored seperatly on other cloud clusters